 - Badass and Baby: He was the "baby" part of this to both Ahsoka and Anakin.

-- The Cameo: After first appearing in the Pilot Movie, he reappears in "Sphere of Influence".
+- The Cameo: After first appearing in The Clone Wars' pilot movie, he reappears in "Sphere of Influence".

 - Children Are Innocent: In spite of being involved with the affairs of a crime lord, the infant seems to be good-natured.

 - Even Evil Has Loved Ones: Jabba loved the little guy.